-- Full support is requested to expand the MRA of GMP to liquids, and sterile forms, API and bio products to avoid redundant inspections and testing WP-B / # 03\ / EJ to EJ Mutual recognition of quality management audit results for medical devices between EU and Japan Improve mutual recognition of Quality Management System (QMS) audit results for lower risk medical devices, e.g. those classified as Class II, ARCB under the Japanese Pharmaceutical Affairs Law, as a first step.
 All industry-related manufacturers request PMDA and MHLW to further harmonize and streamline the QMS audit results.
 MHLW has notified that RCBs can accept non-Japanese QMS audit results.
 However, ISO13485 continues to be only one part of the Japanese QMS ministerial ordinance.
 Hence, part of the Japanese requirements.
 To resolve this issue, it is recommendable that QMS be evaluated on the basis of ISO13485.
 In addition to above, the recognition system of "Application for Accreditation of Foreign Manufacturers" should be considered.
-Even if QMS is evaluated on ISO13485, all industry-related manufacturers have to be registered and obliged to keep the additional Japanese requirements. <Recent Progress> Some progress has been seen for this recommendation.

-<Background> Based on Medical Devices Directive (MDD) of the EU and the Japanese Pharmaceutical Affairs Law (J-PAL), QMS audit results are required for each application for a license to introduce new medical devices in the market.
+Even if QMS is evaluated on ISO13485, all industry-related manufacturers have to be registered and are obliged keeping the additional Japanese requirements. <Recent Progress> Good progress has been seen for this recommendation.
+Improving QMS is included in the J-PAL revision and the industry should work with the government to prepare ordinance, which aligns with our recommendation.
+We recommend using ISO13485 audit report for QMS audit as an international standard as soon as possible. <Background> Based on Medical Devices Directive (MDD) of the EU and the Japanese Pharmaceutical Affairs Law (J-PAL), QMS audit results are required for each application for a license to introduce new medical devices in the market.
 In Europe the regular annual ISO audit results can be used for all applications during the period in which the ISO audit is valid.
 Recently, Japan has started to accept QMS audit results at a specific manufacturing site for products with the same generic name under certain conditions.
 However, a number of RCBs still require submitting QMS audit results for each application.
 Further alignment is necessary.
-WP-B / # 04 / EJ to EJ Infrastructure improvement and international harmonization of regulation standards for approval of non-invasive diagnostic medicines and devices Both governments should promote infrastructure improvement such as regulatory review process and structures to accelerate simultaneous research and development of therapeutic medicines and accompanying diagnostic medicines and devices (companion diagnostics).
-Furthermore, both governments should harmonize each regulation on simultaneous development of therapeutic medicines and companion diagnostics, to support advancing science on personalized healthcare (PHC) based on global genome-cohort research. <Recent Progress> Good progress has been seen for this recommendation.
-Currently, new companion diagnostics' applications have been approved are submitted with therapeutic medicines.
-PMDA has initiated a working team for this issue. <Background> U.S. Food and Drug Administration (FDA) officially announced draft guidance for simultaneous development of therapeutic medicines and companion diagnostics.
-It requires companies to develop simultaneously new therapeutic medicines and companion diagnostics which are able to stratify efficacy and safety of the new medicine.
-In EU, the European Medicine Agency (EMA) has already announced a draft for adoption of genome bio-markers in clinical trials.
-Also in Japan, MHLW officially announced they will draft standards for regulatory approval processes of companion diagnostics by FY2014.
-PHC is greatly expected to be of benefit not only for government's healthcare finance but also for society and patients.
-To support advancing PHC, it is required to harmonize regulatory standards and to promote infrastructure improvement such as regulatory review processes and structures to accelerate simultaneous research and development of therapeutic medicines and companion diagnostics.
-WP-B / # 05\ / EJ to EJ Mutual recognition of medical devices product licenses Introduce a mutual recognition of medical device product licenses between the EU and Japan.
-PMDA and MHLW should introduce a mutual recognition of medical device product licenses with low risk of class II devices with taking the difference of classification of medical device between Japan and the EU into account.
+WP-B / # 03 / EJ to EJ Mutual recognition of medical devices product licenses Introduce a mutual recognition of medical device product licenses between the EU and Japan.
+PMDA and MHLW should introduce a mutual recognition of medical device product licenses with low risk of class II devices by taking the difference of classification of medical devices between Japan and the EU into account.
 By harmonizing QMS and classification it should be possible to introduce new products within the same time frame and in one process.
 It is desirable that this issue will be solved quickly.
 Level difference between NBs should also be considered.
-It should be recognized that the regulatory approval scheme of class II medical devices in Japan is far from that in the EU, i.e. no need to be reviewed by NBs for Conformite Europeenne (CE) marking of class II medical device in the EU but reviewed by NBs in Japan.
+It should be recognized that the regulatory approval scheme of class II medical devices in Japan is far from that in the EU, i.e. no need to be reviewed by NBs for Conformite Europeenne (CE) marking of class II medical device in the EU but reviewed by NBs in Japan. <Recent Progress> No progress / no dialogue has been seen for this recommendation.
+It is desirable that Japan accepts the use of audit report ISO13485 (ISO14155 for clinical trials) issued by the countries (USA, EU, Canada, Australia) with equal standards.
+To do so, JIS standard should be eliminated from the QMS basic check list and thus rationalize the licensing process.